digital-freedom/crofthouse/user/pages/02.accommodation/_bedroom2/text.md

 The second bedroom is also a double room, this time with an east facing window.
 The room includes a comfortable double bed, bedside cabinets, a large chest of drawers and a wardrobe.

-Both bedrooms benefit from warm wooden floors and ample power sockets for hairdryers, hair straighteners etc.
+Both bedrooms benefit from warm floors and ample power sockets for hairdryers, hair straighteners etc.